Switched Outlet Wiring Diagrams

 This page contains several diagrams for wiring a switch to control one or more receptacle outlets including a split receptacle and multiple outlets wired together.

 Wiring a Switch to an Outlet

 This wiring illustrates a switched outlet circuit with the source and switch coming first.
-The hot source is wired to the bottom terminal on the switch and the top terminal connects to the black wire running to the hot terminal on the receptacle.
+The hot source is wired to the input on the switch and the output connects to the black wire running to the hot terminal on the receptacle.
 The source neutral is spliced through to the receptacle neutral terminal and the source ground is spliced through to the grounds at the outlet.